sulfurlinux/Quickshell-rice/README.md

 # Quickshell-rice
 A personal Linux rice using Arch, Hyprland and Quickshell.

-## Todo
-- Hyprctl kill
-- Add timestamps and a do not disturb to the notification center
-- Split Shutdown, Reboot etc into a submenu in the /Luncher!!!
-- Fix the Workspace order
-- Freeze the screen when Screenshotting
-- Fix the screenshot utility white background stacking
-- Fix the Launcher buging when the cursor is inside the window
-- make the louncher icons use the text color
-- Fix the Launcher Scaling

 ## Install
 1. Make sure you got the dependencies installed.
 (This comand was written for Arch, if you use another Distro you will have to install them manuely.)
 ```